HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 5. Progettazione

-The plan commences with a provocation in the direction of the learning. it is not prescriptive but invitational.
+The plan commences with a provocation in the direction of the learning.
+It is not prescriptive but invitational.
 There is a strategy of thought that can be modified

 What to Teach?